vono9231/Global-Earthquake-Data-Analysis-Report/README.md

 Folder Structure:

-- Code written in /notebooks/ folder with Jupyter Notebooks
+- Codes written in /notebooks/ folder with Jupyter Notebooks
 - Jupyter notebooks include final project with code, graphs, and write-ups
 - CSV and Data files in /data/ folder
 - PDF Containing Project Report in root folder